corbinabeebe/Android_Apps/README.md

 # Android_Apps
-Android Apps made in CSC475 at CSU Global
+Contains Android Apps made on my free time and for class projects in CSC475 at CSU Global.